Dec 01, 2023

-Shake or stir these ingredients together and then add ice (on the rocks).
-Alternatively, you can triple or quadruple the recipe in a blender and add ice to have a frozen margarita as well.
+Mix the ingredients together.
+Shake or stir the tequila, lime juice, and orange liqueur together.
+Alternatively, you can triple or quadruple the recipe in a blender along with ice to make a slushy, frozen margarita.

-What type of tequila should you use?
-I used a reposado tequila which is aged in a barrel 2 months to just under a year.
+I use a reposado tequila which is aged in a barrel two months to just under a year.
 Reposado is often considered the perfect tequila for margaritas.
 Two other types of tequila are joven and añejo.
-Joven is lighter, aged less than reposado and cheaper.
-While añejo is darker, aged over a year and is more expensive.
+Joven is lighter, aged less than reposado, and cheaper.
+While añejo is darker, aged over a year, and is more expensive.

 Orange liqueur is essentially vodka sweetened with sugar and orange peels.
 There are many brands of this liqueur on the market, but the most common brands are Cointreau, Curaçao and Grand Marnier.